Jumziey/deployTest/README.md

 # deployTest
-Testing github hooks for deployment
+A Testing github hooks for deployment